One of the easiest ways to tell if a roof is likely to need some maintenance in the next few years is to find a roof covered in moss & algae.

 When roof moss gets out of hand, it will begin to roll down your roof and fill up your gutters with moss.
 Once the gutters are full of moss from the roof, the rainwater will overflow.
 The water from overflowing gutters will splash on the floor below and cause damp.

-The cost of roof cleaning will depend on the size of the property, roof access, and cleaning method.
+The cost of cleaning a roof will depend on the size of the property, roof access, and cleaning method.
 The average roof cleaning costs are between £5 and £12 per square metre.
 Sealing the roof after cleaning would cost extra.
 The cost of sealing a roof after cleaning can be anywhere between £25 and £40 per square metre.

 Keeping on top of moss and algae growing on your roof will stop it from building up too much and causing problems.
 Regular roof maintenance will allow you to carry out minor roof repairs before they get out of hand.
 Hiring a reputable roofer to carry out routine maintenance would give you peace of mind.